 Yes, you can substitute brown rice pasta for wheat pasta in any recipe, but keep in mind that the cooking time may vary, and the texture and taste may be slightly different.

-Tips and Tricks for Cooking Brown Rice Pasta
+Tips for best Brown Rice Pasta

 Brown rice pasta tends to clump when cooked, so you’ll need to use a lot of water to prevent it from sticking.